EmmanuelOsaea/Operating-and-Maintaining-GCP-infrastructure-Kubernetes-Practical-/README.md

 averageUtilization: 70
 ```

-# Practical Guide: Buiding & Managing Iac with Terraform and Terramate
+# 2. Practical Guide: Buiding & Managing Iac with Terraform and Terramate

-# 1.Setting Up a Terraform Project
+# A.Setting Up a Terraform Project

 Googlemain.tf used to develop a Google cloud VM instance